Neuropathic Pain: Post traumatic neuropathy or nerve injuries

 Psychological therapies http://www.patient.co.uk/doctor/cognitive-and-behavioural-therapies

 Management of patients with neuropathic pain requires a holistic approach.
-With a stratified approach one can identify factors contributing to reduced pain tolerance for example psychological disorders, sleep disorders, dietary factors etc. The mainstay of managing patients with refractory pain conditions id using psychological therapies (Link to Virtual patient pain day – coming soon).
+With a stratified approach one can identify factors contributing to reduced pain tolerance for example psychological disorders, sleep disorders, dietary factors etc. The mainstay of managing patients with refractory pain conditions id using psychological therapies (see our Virtual Patient Pain Day).
 Psychological therapies, such as CBT, adjunct to medical and surgical therapies are advantageous.
 CBT alone has shown to be successful in managing some PTNP patients as they could cope with the pain but not its impact on their life (Abrahamsen, Baad-Hansen, & Svensson, 2008; Renton & Yilmaz, 2012).
 Additionally, acupuncture, massage therapy and physical therapy can be used to manage post-traumatic neuropathic pain (Macone & Otis, 2018).
 Although the aim of available PTNP treatments is to reduce pain and psychological impacts in PTNP patients, the result of these treatments can be disappointing for patients and practitioners as permanent neuropathy has been reported in most affected patients (Renton & Yilmaz, 2012; Van der Cruyssen et al., 2020).

 Psychological techniques – cognitive behavioural therapy has shown some benefit in the treatment of chronic pain.
 Studies of chronic pain management suggest that a combination of psychological, pharmacological and physical therapies, tailored to the needs of the individual patient, may be the best approach